 Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) that we identified, including those which had the greatest effect on: the overall audit strategy, the allocation of resources in the audit, and directing the efforts of the engagement team.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Key audit matter

 Valuation and ownership of investments

-Note 1 and note 9
+Note 1 and Note 9

-The investment portfolio comprises quoted investments.
+The investment portfolio at the year-end comprised of quoted equity investments.